-This is only a partial listing of some of the more serious conditions that can cause vomiting and diarrhea in dogs.
-Your veterinarian may discuss other possibilities based on your pet's specific condition.
+This is only a partial list of more serious conditions that can cause vomiting and diarrhea in dogs.
+Your veterinarian may discuss other possibilities based on your dog's specific condition.

 How is gastroenteritis treated?

-The principal treatment of gastroenteritis is re-hydration and restoration of blood electrolyte balance (sodium, potassium and/or chloride).
-Depending on the degree of dehydration, this fluid replacement will be given orally, subcutaneously (beneath the skin) or by intravenous (IV) treatment.
+The principal treatment of gastroenteritis is rehydration and restoring blood electrolyte balance (sodium, potassium, and chloride).
+Depending on the degree of dehydration, this fluid replacement will be given orally, subcutaneously (beneath the skin), or by intravenous (IV) treatment.
 Medical treatment may also include:

-Food (and sometimes water) is often withheld during the initial stages of treatment and then slowly reintroduced.
+Food is often withheld during the initial stages of treatment for 12-24 hours and then slowly reintroduced.
 Small, frequent feedings of a highly digestible, low-fat, low-fiber diet are generally prescribed.
-Your veterinarian will advise you on the best diet to feed your pet for a speedy recovery.
+Your veterinarian will advise you on the best diet to feed your dog for a speedy recovery.

 What is the prognosis for gastroenteritis?